stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 ![Menu Options](images/los-menu.png){: width="30%" }

 * **LOS Analysis** : The user can select locations on the mission via a slider and run an analysis.
-A LOS calculation is performed, a graphical view is shown and a red (no LOS) or green (LOS) line is displayed on the map from the observer (home location) to the chosen location.
+A LOS calculation is performed, a graphical view is shown and a red (no LOS), orange (LOS below a user defined margin) or green (unconditional LOS) line is displayed on the map from the observer (home location) to the chosen location.
 This may be repeated as required.
 * **Auto LOS** : The calculation is performed automatically with 1% increments of the mission length.
 A set of resulting red or green LOS lines is displayed om the map.
 This requires that the user has [applied their own Bing API key](#user-bing-key).

+Note that both options are also available from the LOS analysis window; the "Auto LOS" menu option is merely a convenience.

 ## Examples

-Note that when the LOS slider is displayed, the only UI actions available are:
+When the LOS slider is displayed, the only UI actions available are:

 * Scroll the map
 * Zoom the map